-- (c) the disclosure is made to a third party for the purpose of obtaining professional advice, provided that they agree not to pass on the information to any other person; or - (d) the disclosure is: - (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the Council; or - 4.2.
+- (b) you are required by law to do so - (c) the disclosure is made to a third party for the purpose of obtaining professional advice, provided that they agree not to pass on the information to any other person; or - (d) the disclosure is: - (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the Authority; or - 4.2.
 Prevent another person from gaining access to information to which that person is entitled by law.